stassop/flutter_hero_page_route/README.md

 Normally, `createRectTween` utilises [MaterialRectArcTween](https://api.flutter.dev/flutter/material/MaterialRectArcTween-class.html) or [MaterialRectCenterArcTween](https://api.flutter.dev/flutter/material/MaterialRectCenterArcTween-class.html).
 But we want to control the timing of the tween, all other things being equal.

 In order to achieve that, we need to extend the tween class, override its `lerp` method, pass its clock value to the `transform` method of a [Curve](https://api.flutter.dev/flutter/animation/Curves-class.html) constant, and return the result.

-The `pageBuilder` callback receives the `animation` argument which can be used to control the route transition.
-Since most widgets have shape, background color and elevation, we can pass their initial values.

 Here's the code: